 4. Technologically savvy.

-Assessing these skills "Build behavior-based questions around [the desired traits], which allows you to learn how they have displayed these behaviors in the past," she says.
+"Build behavior-based questions around [the desired traits], which allows you to learn how they have displayed these behaviors in the past," she says.
 For reference checks, "make sure you are asking the right questions," she adds.